 Pursuant to the Health Benefit Exchange Authority Establishment Act of 2011, the Authority was established as an independent authority of the Government of the District of Columbia (District of Columbia) as a separate legal entity.
-The Authority was established to: (a) enable individuals and small employers to find affordable and easier-to-understand health insurance, (b) facilitate the purchase and sale of qualified health plans, (c) assist small employers in facilitating the enrollment of their employees in qualified health plans, (d) reduce the number of uninsured, (e) provide a transparent marketplace for health benefit plans, (f) educate consumers, and (g) assist individuals and groups in accessing programs, premium assistance tax credits, and cost-sharing reductions.
+The Authority was established to: (a) enable individuals and small employers to find affordable and easier-to-understand health insurance; (b) facilitate the purchase and sale of qualified health plans; (c) assist small employers in facilitating the enrollment of their employees in qualified health plans; (d) reduce the number of uninsured; (e) provide a transparent marketplace for health benefit plans; (f) educate consumers; and (g) assist individuals and groups in accessing programs, premium assistance tax credits, and cost-sharing reductions.

 The Authority is governed by an 11-member Executive Board, comprised of seven voting members, who are residents of the District of Columbia; and appointed by the Mayor, with the advice and consent of the Council of the District of Columbia (the Council).
-The Executive Board also includes four non-voting ex-officio members, or their designees, which include the Director of the District of Columbia Department of Health Care Finance; the Commissioner of the District of Columbia Department of Insurance, Securities, and Banking; the Director of the District of Columbia Department of Health; and the Director of the District of Columbia Department of Human Services.
+The Executive Board also includes four non-voting ex-officio members, or their designees, which include the Director of the District of Columbia Department of Health Care Finance; the Commissioner of the District of Columbia Department of Insurance, Securities, and Banking; the Director of the District of Columbia Department of Health; and the Director of the District of Columbia Department of Health; and the Director of the District of Columbia Department of Health; and the Director of the District of Columbia Department of Human Services.
 In addition, a standing Advisory Board, consisting of nine members who are residents of the District of Columbia, works closely with the Executive Board.
 Pursuant to the Authority's enabling legislation, the Executive Board may create additional advisory boards as it considers appropriate.
-The advisory boards provide the Executive Board with recommendations on various matters, including insurance standards, covered benefits, premiums, plan certification, internet technology system development, and other policies or operational issues, as required by the Executive Board.
+The advisory boards provide the Executive Board with recommendations on various matters; including insurance standards, covered benefits, premiums, plan certification, internet technology system development, and other policies or operational issues, as required by the Executive Board.